hashicorp/vault-auth-plugin-example/README.md

 **This code is for educational purposes only.
 It demonstrates a basic Vault Auth Plugin.
 It is not secure.
 Do not use it in production.**

+For more information, see the [accompanying blog post](https://www.hashicorp.com/blog/building-a-vault-secure-plugin).

 ## Setup

 The setup guide assumes some familiarity with Vault and Vault's plugin